ivanyordanovgt/uni-projects/README.md

 ☕️ [Java](java/java.md).
 💻🔍 [C++](c++/c++.md).

-Dear Proffesor, here you can see all my projects in my studying in Plovdiv University.
+Dear Professor, here you can see all my projects in my studying in Plovdiv University.
 I have a lot of personal projects that are unfortunetly private because I will be monetizing them.
 I would love to show them and talk about them tho!
 They include:

 some of my projects are on youtube.
 Check them out. https://www.youtube.com/channel/UCboLPYQV8-ZquottAJcPTxg